Algebra Basics: Formulas, Types & Examples

 The word "algebra" comes from the Arabic word "al-jabr," which means "reunion of broken parts."
 This term was coined by the Persian mathematician Muhammad ibn Musa al-Khwarizmi in his famous book "Kitab al-Jabr wal-Muqabala" around 820 AD.

 Algebra provides a foundation for many other areas of mathematics and is essential for fields like science, engineering, economics, and computer programming.
+Modern algebra has evolved to include abstract structures like groups, rings, and fields, but elementary algebra remains crucial for everyday problem-solving.

 2. Basic Algebraic Concepts